About the Safe Church Program

 The Safe Church Awareness workbooks have been designed to deliver content on safeguarding that is broadly applicable to church and Christian ministries within each state and territory of Australia.
 They address relevant legislation and information on state based regulatory bodies and services.

-The Safe Church Program recommends that all church leaders, young people, those involved in ministry to children and those who may be vulnerable, attend an introduction (full day) workshop in their first year of ministry as well as a three-hour refresher course every three years.
-To find workshops in your area, view the NCCA SCP calendar by clicking here.
+The Safe Church Program recommends that all church leaders, young people, those involved in ministry to children and those who may be vulnerable, attend a full day SCP Safe Church Awareness Workshop, or complete a similar comprehensive Safe Church training in their first year of ministry, followed by a shorter refresher course at least every 3 years.
+If you are looking for a Safe Church Awareness Workshop (or equivalent), please contact your denomination's Safe Church, Professional Standards, or other relevant office.

 Educational and learning